| www.ethanwiner.com - since 1997 |

 In the abortion debate, whose rights are more important - the mother or the unborn fetus?

-If someone opposes abortion because it's murder, how can they support the death penalty?
+If someone opposes abortion because it's murder, can they still support the death penalty?

 Is there any valid reason to not be an organ donor?

-You see a newspaper ad for a car dealer giving away a valuable prize, such as a free Kindle or $50 coupon for a restaurant you like, if you agree to take a test drive.
-You'd really like the free prize, but you're certain you will not buy the car.
+You see a newspaper ad for a car dealer giving away a valuable gift, such as a free Kindle or $50 coupon for a restaurant you like, if you agree to take a test drive.
+You really want the free gift, but you have no intention to buy the car.
 Do you take the test drive anyway?

 Entire contents of this web site Copyright © 1997- by Ethan Winer.
 All rights reserved.